 You will be assessed by the renal transplant co-ordinators.
 It is essential you give full details of any current or past medical conditions or illnesses.
-In order to decide whether you are a suitable kidney donor it will be necessary to carry out a number of tests, this process is know as the 'work up'.
+In order to decide whether you are a suitable kidney donor it will be necessary to carry out a number of tests, this process is known as the 'workup'.